dtcenter/METplus/docs/Release_Guide/release_steps/metplus/update_existing_builds_docker.rst

 Update DockerHub Info in Existing Builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Update existing build information on DockerHub.

+.. dropdown:: Instructions

   * In **docs/Users_Guide/existing_builds.rst**, update the information under the DockerHub dropdown menu.

     * Review the version numbers for the
       MET, METplus, and METplus Analysis
       DockerHub items and update them as needed.

     * Update the "Last Updated:" information to include the release date, e.g. November 14, 2024.

     * If you are creating a **beta1** release, remove the text that says "- Coming Soon!" in the dropdown menu label.

   * Commit changes and push to GitHub.